lars-derichter/ai-programming-students/slides.md

 </div>
 ```

-❌ No context about the problem
-❌ No information about desired outcome
+Problems:

+- Doesn't say what's wrong
+- Doesn't say what you want
-❌ No mention of skill level
+- Doesn't mention your skill level

 ---

-### Better Prompt Example
+### Better Example

-"I'm a first-year web development student learning about CSS flexbox.
-This card component should be centered on the page, but it's not working.
+✅ "I'm learning CSS and this card won't center on the page.
+I know about flexbox but I'm not sure how to use it here.
 Can you explain what I need to add and why it works?"

 ```html